alex-cory/fasthacks/Dev_Notes/machine_learning/neural_nets.md

   - Examples:
    - [Long short-term memory (LSTM)](https://www.wikiwand.com/en/Long_short_term_memory) - Long short-term memory (LSTM) is a recurrent neural network (RNN) architecture (an artificial neural network) published in 1997 by Sepp Hochreiter and Jürgen Schmidhuber.
 Like most RNNs, an LSTM network is universal in the sense that given enough network units it can compute anything a conventional computer can compute, provided it has the proper weight matrix, which may be viewed as its program.
  - [Neocognitron](https://www.wikiwand.com/en/Neocognitron) - The neocognitron is a hierarchical, multilayered artificial neural network proposed by Kunihiko Fukushima in the 1980s.
 It has been used for handwritten character recognition and other pattern recognition tasks, and served as the inspiration for convolutional neural networks.
+ - [**Feedforward neural network**](https://www.wikiwand.com/en/Feedforward_neural_network) - A feedforward neural network is an artificial neural network where connections between the units do not form a cycle.
+This is different from recurrent neural networks.
+ - [**Multilayer perceptron**](https://www.wikiwand.com/en/Multilayer_perceptron) - A multilayer perceptron (MLP) is a feedforward artificial neural network model that maps sets of input data onto a set of appropriate outputs.
+An MLP consists of multiple layers of nodes in a directed graph, with each layer fully connected to the next one.
  - [**